Titashmkhrj/FASTAi_2020/README.md

 * Computational Linear Algebra - https://www.youtube.com/playlist?list=PLtmWHNX-gukIc92m1K0P6bIOnZb-mg0hY
 * Code-first intro to Natural language Procesing - https://www.youtube.com/playlist?list=PLtmWHNX-gukKocXQOkQjuVxglSDYWsSh9

-** All the credits for the above videos and course material goes to the FastAi organization.
-They have done a wonderful job in democratising these technologies and making them availaible to the masses with almost any entry barriers.**
+**All the credits for the above videos and course material goes to the FastAi organization.
+They have done a wonderful job in democratising these technologies and making them availaible to the masses with almost any entry barriers**
 # FastAi website - https://www.fast.ai/